How to Upgrade Your ATR 72 Carbon Brakes?

 How many more years will the aircraft be in use?

-If you plan on retiring your ATR 72 in the next few years, investing in new brakes for that aircraft may not be beneficial.
+Investing in new brakes may not be worth the cost if you plan on retiring your ATR 72 aircraft soon.
 You would need to have the aircraft for a minimum of 3 years (approximately 2,000 landings) to receive a return on your investment.

 Are there ATR carbon brakes available through teardown or resell?

-Sometimes brakes are removed from ATR aircraft that still have some life remaining and sold, either through teardowns or because the operators have spares they no longer need.
-Although this option may be less costly than purchasing new brakes, it is only a temporary solution.
-(This may benefit someone who will only operate their ATR 72 for a short time before retiring the aircraft.).
+Sometimes brakes are removed from ATR aircraft that still have some life remaining and sold.
+This often results from teardowns or because the operators have spares they no longer need.
+Although this option may be less costly than purchasing new aircraft brakes, it is only a temporary solution.
+This is a good option for operators who plan to retire their ATR 72 aircraft in the near future.

 Do you have spare brakes on hand?

-Are you looking to purchase or lease an ATR 72?
+Are you looking to purchase or lease an ATR 72 Aircraft?

-If you want to purchase or lease an ATR 72 for your operation, identify what brakes are on the aircraft.
-If the aircraft requires one of the new options of wheels and brakes, the price should reflect this.
+If you want to purchase or lease an ATR 72 for your operation, you should first identify what brakes are on the aircraft.
+If the aircraft requires one of the new options of wheels and brakes, the aircraft price should reflect this.
 Alternatively, you may have an agreement in place to cover the pending modification.

-How to Prolong the Life of Your ATR 72 Carbon Brakes?
+How to Prolong the Life of Your Current ATR 72 Carbon Brakes?

 The most wear on your carbon brakes (79%) occurs during taxi out as opposed to landings (19%) and taxi in (2%), according to Aircraft Braking Systems (ABS) Corporation.
 Wear on brakes decreases when brakes are warmer (after being in operation).
 To prolong the life of your brakes, some operating procedures can be performed during taxiing and landings.

-While these procedures will help extend your brakes’ life, the brakes will still need to be upgraded before the carbon wears down to unsafe levels (approximately 3-5%).
-Once you have determined whether it is worth investing in new brakes, it’s time for your organization’s finance department to budget for the upgrade.
+While these procedures will help extend the life of your aircraft brakes, they will still need to be upgraded before the carbon wears down to unsafe levels (approximately 3-5%).
+Plan ahead for investing in new brakes and involve your organization’s finance department to budget for the upgrade.

-Remember, whatever goes up must come down, and you want reliable brakes when you touch the ground.
+Remember, whatever goes up must come down, and you want reliable aircraft brakes when your ATR 72 touches the ground.